AMD Says Zen 3 Consumer CPUs Will Launch This Year

-Rick Bergman, AMD's executive vice president of Computing and Graphics, made an important announcement that was hidden in the closing lines of a corporate blog post he penned today: AMD will launch Zen 3 processors for the client market this year.
+According to Rick Bergman, AMD's executive vice president of Computing and Graphics, AMD will launch Zen 3 processors for the client market this year.
+Bergman made the important announcement in the closing lines of a corporate blog post he penned today.

 AMD has already stated that Zen 3 processors are on track for release in 2020, but the company hadn't specified if the chips would be for the data center or the consumer market.
-We already knew that the Zen 3-based EPYC Milan data center chips are due this year, but Bergman's announcement marks the company's first official acknowledgment that Zen 3 chips for the consumer market will also come to market this year.
+We already knew that the Zen 3-based EPYC Milan data center chips are due this year, but Bergman's announcement marks the company's first official acknowledgment that Zen 3 chips for the consumer market will also land this year.

-AMD's last few big releases may have been a bit of a disappointment for enthusiasts because both Threadripper Pro and the Ryzen 4000 series of processors have been targeted specifically for the OEM and system integrator markets, meaning that they won't come to the retail market.
+AMD's last few big releases may have been a bit of a disappointment for enthusiasts because both Threadripper Pro and the Ryzen 4000 series of desktop APUs have been targeted specifically for the OEM and system integrator markets, meaning that they won't come to the retail market.
 In the closing lines of his blog post, Bergman tells us that might change soon:

 "So, what's next for AMD in the PC space?
 Well, I cannot share too much, but I can say our high-performance journey continues with our first "Zen 3" Client processor on-track to launch later this year.
 I will wrap by saying you haven't seen the best of us yet…"